American Arcadia: Gameplay

-American Arcadia is a 2.5D puzzle-platformer game that takes place during the 1970s.
-Throughout the game, the player controls Trevor Hills and Angela Solano.
+American Arcadia features two playable protagonists, Trevor Hills and Angela Solano.
+Throughout, it switches between the two characters, changing how it is played: as Trevor, it is presented as a side-scrolling 2.5D platformer, whereas as Angela, the game is a 3D first-person puzzle-solver.

+While playing in Trevor's perspective, the player can use Angela's abilities to remotely interact with electric equipment, such as lights and elevators; during these sections, a CCTV camera overlay is shown.
+At one point, the player is simultaneously in control of both characters, and has to coordinate to avoid being seen by enemies as Trevor while choosing the correct answers to questions as Angela.

 Plot

 Before the events of American Arcadia, six Arcadia-born citizens escaped from the city in January 1992, known as The Arcadia Six Breakout.

-The game presents the plot as a documentary, focusing on the experiences of Trevor Hills, a 28 year old man who lives a normal life, and Angela Solano, a stage technician within Walton Media.
+The game presents the plot as a documentary, focusing on the experiences of Trevor Hills, a 28-year-old man who lives a normal life, and Angela Solano, a Walton Media stage technician.

-Nine days before the events, his friend Augustus Rainey is missing as he is selected as another Edge Travel Grant winner, where winners are sent to vacation to holiday places outside of Arcadia.
+Nine days before the events, Trevor's friend Augustus "Gus" Rainey is missing.
+He is selected as another Edge Travel Grant winner, where winners are sent to vacation to holiday places outside of Arcadia.
 In the following days, Trevor is repeatedly reminded through hijacked audio devices to "Don't be a fool".

-On the day of the events, Trevor Hills is selected as another winner in the travel grant.
+On the day of the events, Trevor is selected as another winner in the travel grant.
 As he enters an elevator, an unknown person under the pseudonym Kovacs from the screens warns him to not accept the travel grant and run towards the backstage of Arcadia.
-There, Trevor discovers that every citizen within Arcadia, including himself is part of a reality television show that thousands of cameras track and record to every digital streaming platform, led by the current host Vivian Walton.
+There, Trevor discovers that every citizen within Arcadia, including himself is part of a reality television show that thousands of cameras track and record to every digital streaming platform, led by host Vivian Walton.
 Individuals who do not receive positive reception from a lack of viewership are presumably killed, through the Edge Travel Grant.
 Trevor navigates the backstage and skyscrapers, but travel agents find him and chase him down.
 He flees through many obstacles and jumps into a pool, before escaping through the cities' monorail, where he arrives at Grand Hotel Cygnus.

 Three days before the events, Kovacs smuggles an access badge inside a suitcase for Trevor to use in the hotel.
 With the help of Kovacs, he navigates the hotel to a suite room where he obtains the badge.
 Trevor returns to the surface to enter a bus towards the Arcadia Central Station, but it breaks down at the last minute where travel agents chase Trevor down.
 As Kovacs tries to help Trevor, a phone call from the pseudonym Number Six, one of the Arcadia Six, warns that the chief of security, Marcus Javert will be entering their office.
-Trevor evades the travel agents through hiding behind crowds, whilst Kovacs is interrogated by Marcus.
+Trevor evades the travel agents through hiding behind crowds, whilst Kovacs is interrogated by Marcus and Anastasia.
 During the interrogation, Trevor discovers Kovacs' name to be Angela Solano, and Trevor leaves in a replacement bus towards the Arcadia Central Station.